overture8/trappist/README.md

 I love the idea of Mnesia, but I've always found it a bit opaque, so I made this little wrapper.
 If you don't know what Mnesia is - it's Erlang's built-in data store.
 It stores Erlang data structures (and primitives) directly, there is no type resolution required.

+The best part?
+No servers to maintain, no dependencies needed to save data (aside from this one but you know what I mean).

 ## Is This a Good Idea?
 Does Mnesia Scale?

 I don't know if it's a good idea, honestly.
 I _think_ it scales...
 RabbitMQ uses it for persistence as do many gigantic companies.
 It's incredibly fast as well, and is ACID compliant and distributed.
 That said, it also has a reputation for being "corruptible", which is something I'm still investigating.